funny233-github/MCLauncher/README.md

 Type `Launcher set-mirror <mirror>` to set mirror.
 Type `Launcher install <version>` to install minecraft.
 You can type `Launcher help` for more information.

+# Build
+Assume you have cargo then `cargo install --path .`